mustiian/Adventure-concept-game/README.md

 # Adventure concept game
-Source code of the proof-of-concept 2D adventure game made for bachelor's thesis.
+Source code of the proof-of-concept 2D adventure game made for the bachelor's thesis.

 ## Graphic style
 Style exemplars by Polina Akhmetzhanova © 2020